Acronyms and Mnemonics in Tactical Medicine

 Lead

-COOL was used in a startle surprise intervention training for pilots to remember the four elements of the training: (1)Stress management/Relaxation (2)Enhancing situational awareness (3) Sensemaking and (Re)framing (4)Decision making
+was used in a startle surprise intervention training for pilots to remember the four elements of the training: (1)Stress management/Relaxation (2)Enhancing situational awareness (3) Sensemaking and (Re)framing (4)Decision making

 Training was to help pilots to: